1. Sandbox

 Overview

-Strigamorphs were rare monsters native to southern Malakath.
-Very few knew of their existence and most who did knew very little, with only rare sightings of the beasts burrowing into corpses out in the wild, many of which were set aflame or staked after.
+Strigamorphs were rare monsters found in Western-Epressa.
+Very few knew of their existence, with only rare sightings and rumors of beasts burrowing into corpses in the wild, many of which were set aflame or staked after.

 It was only the Strigamorph's undead hosts who had opportunity to study the beasts in depth.
-The parasites natural carries of vampirism that could enter the body of a host via a host's bite, transmitting the parasite's spawn into the victim's bloodstream or—if fully grown—could burrow into a corpse which had perished within the hour.
-In either case the Strigamorph made roost in the victim's chest and consumed the heart, usurping it's place by linking it's hollow tendrils to the victim's veins and controlling blood flow.
+The parasites were natural carries of vampirism that could enter the body via bite from the infected, transmitting both the vampiric desease and parasitic mutagen into the victim's bloodstream or—if fully grown—could burrow into a corpse which had perished only hours ago, or been immaculately preserved.
+In either case the Strigamorph-parasite made roost in the victim's chest by consuming their heart, usurping it's place by linking hollow tendrils into the victim's veins and controlling blood flow.

-From there it spreads to the brainstem, hijacking the host's nervous system and releasing a powerful mutagen into the bloodstream, transforming the pseudo-reanimated body into a suitable host.
+These tendrils then spread to the brainstem, hijacking the host's nervous system and releasing a powerful mutagen into the bloodstream, transforming the body into a suitable host for resurrection.

 Post-infection, most hosts awoke with no recollection of the process, remembering only up to the point of their deaths.
 A few were known to awaken with no memory whatsoever.
 Typically a newly turned Strigamorph or "Fledgling" was utterly feral and driven to feed on the first living thing in sight, even other vampires.
-In most cases, draining a humanoid or large animal was enough to restore intelligence in the Strigamorph, although animal's blood was not potent enough in life force nor magic to satiate them for more than a few hours.
+In most cases, draining a humanoid or large animal was enough to restore intelligence in the Strigamorph, although animal's blood was not potent enough to sustain longterm.

 Language

 While Strigamorphs parasites were incapable of intelligent speech, they sometimes communicated with their host via emotional telepathy.
-Fledgling hosts often confused these telepathic feelings for their own, which the parasite sometimes used to influence their host, while an experienced Strigamorph Host could learn to separate the two emotions and even communicate with their parasite to a degree.
+Fledgling hosts often confused these telepathic feelings for their own, influencing their host, while an experienced Strigamorph Host could learn to separate the two emotions and even communicate with their parasite to a degree.
 In some cases, it was possible for Host and Parasite to form a bond, establishing harmonious control.

 Appearance